-REQUIREMENTS FOR APPLICATION OF THE DOCTOR OF MINISTRY
+REQUIREMENTS FOR APPLICATION OF THE DOCTOR OF MINISTRY1

 ALL APPLICANTS

 Prerequisites - Education B.A./B.S and M.Div. or equivalent

 Non-Refundable Application Fee

 Apply by December 15 No fee

 Apply by January 15 \$45

 Apply by February 15 \$75

 References Three

 Official Transcripts Required

-Background Check Required for Domestic Applicants
+Background Check 2 Required

-If needed, applicants may be required to interview with one or more faculty member.
+All applicants are required to interview with at least one faculty member.